-College for Certain- This vision is pervasive throughout the school, with a special college display in every classroom as well as college cheers, banners, and college names for classes.
+The spirit of "College for Certain" runs very high, from the first day of school when all students become part of college graduating "classes" and are identified as such all year.
+College for Certain is the driving force behind the academic program, as well as the motivation to thrive and succeed in Aspire schools.
 This sends a clear message that no matter what your ethnicity, your economic status, or your home language, the expectations for college-going are for ALL Aspire students.